Ella-0/Ella-0.github.io/no-gnu-linux.md

 # Creating a Self Hosting Linux Distro with no GNU Components

+_*NOTE:*_ It is not currently possible to create a self hosting linux distro without any GNU components as I am yet to find a GNU compatible implementation of make.
+Yes bmake exists however it is _*NOT*_ compatible with the GNU Make extensions.
+I'm hoping, in the future, that either the toybox project or the LLVM project or someone else.
+I will also move over from using the musl libc to the LLVM libc in the future.

 ## The C Library
 The core part of any UNIX system is the C library.
 Most Linux distros use the GNU C Library however, as we are creating a Linux distro with no GNU Components we can't use the GNU C Library.